foffano/researchlens/README.md

 ## 4. Scientific Methodology & System Architecture

-ResearchLens AI employs a novel architecture designed to maximize trust and reproducibility in AI-assisted research.
+ResearchLens AI employs an architecture designed to enhance transparency and reproducibility in AI-assisted research.

 ### Direct Multimodal Processing
-Unlike systems that use OCR (Optical Character Recognition) to convert PDFs to error-prone text, ResearchLens AI transmits the **raw PDF binary** directly to the multimodal context window of the underlying Large Language Model.
+Unlike systems that rely solely on OCR (Optical Character Recognition) to convert PDFs to text, ResearchLens AI transmits the **PDF binary** directly to the multimodal context window of the underlying Large Language Model.
-*   **Benefit**: The model perceives layout, charts, footnotes, and sidebars essentially as a human reader would, significantly reducing hallucination rates caused by broken text streams.
+*   **Rationale**: The model processes layout, charts, footnotes, and sidebars, aiming to reduce errors associated with lost formatting in plain-text conversion.

 ### Structured Extraction Protocol
-To ensure scientific rigor, the system uses a **Dual-Phase Dynamic Prompting** strategy enforced by a strict JSON schema:
+To support scientific rigor, the system uses a **Dual-Phase Dynamic Prompting** strategy enforced by a JSON schema:
-*   **Schema Enforcement**: The output is constrained to a rigorous structure.
-This guarantees that fields like "Results" or "Methodology" are returned as consistent data types, eliminating unstructured "chatty" responses common in general-purpose chatbots.
+*   **Schema Enforcement**: The output is constrained to a defined structure.
+This helps ensure that fields like "Results" or "Methodology" are returned as consistent data types, minimizing unstructured responses.

 ### Data Integrity
 *   **Atomic Analysis**: Each document analysis is an independent transaction.
-*   **Traceability**: Results are watermarked with the specific model version used, allowing researchers to report exactly which AI model assisted in their review.
+*   **Traceability**: Results are watermarked with the specific model version used, allowing researchers to report which AI model assisted in their review.

 ---